 With memberships of the National Association of Realtors seeing an increase of realtors and the US subprime mortgage crisis that hit for the three years leading to 2010, the real estate sector has been on a rollercoaster ride during the last decade.
 However, since that financial crisis, the real estate industry has been making somewhat of a comeback, and competition has been building up.

-With so much competition amongst realtors and real estate marketers, it is essential that you optimize your advertising and marketing campaigns so that you can be one step ahead of the game.
+With so much competition amongst realtors and real estate marketers, it is essential that you optimize your real estate marketing campaigns and advertising so that you can be one step ahead of the game.

-During the home hunting and purchasing process real estate agents still have a key role to play, but, more and more real estate buyers are turning to the internet to do some homework and background checks before they delve deeper into the markets.
+During the home hunting and purchasing process, real estate agents still have a pivotal role to play.
+Yet, more and more real estate buyers are turning to the internet to do some homework and background checks before they delve deeper into the markets.

 According to a report by the National Association of Realtors Research Department, entitled Real Estate in a Digital Age 2017 Report

 ‘The typical buyer used a mobile device to search for properties online.
 S/he looked at websites with photos, home listings, and information about the home buying process.
 S/he then contacted an agent and visited a median of 10 homes over ten weeks again in 2016 before purchasing a home.’